Fall at Acadia National Park

 Same stream, in the spring, 2018

-When not at the park, we enjoyed staying at an amazing place on the water, just off island in Trenton.
+When not at the park, we enjoyed our stay right on the water, just off island in Trenton.
+The view from off island offered the perspective of distance.

 IMG_20190922_084750